learngermanghana/a1spreche/README.md

 export COOKIE_PASSWORD=<strong-secret>
 ```

 This value is required for secure cookie management.
+If it is omitted the app falls back to a built-in password intended only for tests and logs a warning.
+Never rely on the fallback in production.

 ## Usage